NorthernMechatronics/tflm_digits/training_files/README.md

 For this section, we use **CONV** to represent convolutional layers, **POOL** for max pooling layers, and **DENSE** for fully connected layers.

-In most cases, it's enough to have the following:
+In many cases, it's enough to have the following:

 INPUT -> CONV -> POOL -> DENSE -> DENSE -> OUTPUT